AlexOliveira123/AlexOliveira123/README.md

 ## Hi 👋,
 I'm Alex Oliveira, I'm a Systems Analyst and Developer 👨‍💻.
 Bachelor in Information Systems.
-- 🔭 I’m currently working with Node.js, Vue.js and Flutter.
+- 🔭 I’m currently working with Flutter.
 - 🌱 I’m currently learning programming and technology.
 - 💬 A person who always seeks to evolve as a person and professionally, and that likes to help others.